GameServerManagers/LinuxGSM-Docs/Syntax-&-Conventions.md

 - The `if [ statement ]; then` should be a one-liner operation.
 - Signs comparators like ==; <; <=; etc. are prefered to -eq -le -lt.
-- Anything withing an if statement must be tabulated one step deeper.
+- Anything within an if statement must be tabulated one step deeper.

 Example: